The best things to do in Mount Lawley

 Header image: Le Rebelle

-While it’s fair to say Mt Lawley has had a rough go of things in recent years, 2021 is shaping up as a return to form for the once bustling drinking, eating and shopping hub.
-Cool new laneway precincts like the Alexander Buildings have paved the way for more cafes and restaurants, and an area that began to feel like a ghost town only 12 months ago is suddenly roaring back to life.
+Although Mount Lawley had a rough couple of years, the past year has seen the suburb return to fine form as a bustling hub of eating, drinking and shopping.
+Cool new laneway precincts like the Alexander Buildings have paved the way for more cafes and restaurants, and an area that began to feel like a ghost town only a couple of years ago is now roaring back to life.
 Here’s why:

 EAT & DRINK